followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/scale/minorTick/showCalculatedTicks.md

 ===========================================================================

 <!--deprecated-->
-This feature is no longer available.
+This option will be removed in the near future.
+Its use is not recommended.
 <!--/deprecated-->

 <!--shortDescription-->